-- Service: Plenty of free information.
+- Service: new Tomos service topics, carburetor and gas tank service, electrical and ignition service, service basics (with links), service topics.
+Plenty of free information.
 Actual service is very limited, and by appointment.

 What is a moped?